Swadesh Kumar Sahoo was born in Balasore, a city of Odisha (earlier it was named as Orissa),

 post-doctoral research in IIT Madras until he joined IIT Indore in September 2010 as an Assistant Professor.

-He has been a visiting researcher in University of Turku, Finland supported by Centre for International Mobility (CIMO).
+He had been a visiting researcher in University of Turku, Finland supported by Centre for International Mobility (CIMO) in 2009.

 After joining IIT Indore, he has participated and

 delivered a series of invited talks in several scientific events held in India, Japan, China, United States, and Ukraine.